VPashkov/awesome-nim/README.md

 ## Websites

 * [Nim by example](https://nim-by-example.github.io) - A series of pages and examples for learning the Nim programming language.
+* [Nim for Python programmers](https://github.com/nim-lang/Nim/wiki/Nim-for-Python-Programmers) - A guide to Nim for people with experience in Python.

 # Contributing